 Those savings can translate to thousands of dollars over the lifetime of the car loan.
 Of course, you’ll also know in advance what your car budget will be.

-Getting pre-approved for an auto loan also gives you leverage when negotiating the price at the dealership.
+A preapproved auto loan also gives you leverage when negotiating the price with the dealer.
 Car salesmen will see you as a buyer and not just a browser.

 They’ll know you’re serious about purchasing a car, and it now becomes their job to make sure you buy a car from them.
 This can mean receiving discounts or incentives they otherwise may have left off the table.

-Not only will you likely get a lower auto loan rate, but the amount of the car loan could be cheaper because the dealership gives you a price break.
+You will likely get a lower auto loan rate and maybe even a better deal on the car loan if the dealership gives you a price break.
 This lowers the total amount of your car loan and the amount of interest you pay on your vehicle.